-It’s almost mid-May and if you have been sitting at home with a 1.5 TON air-conditioner working 24/7 for you then you have no idea how hot it is getting each day outside.
-I would draw similar analogy to sedentary lifestyles where we sit in the office working for long hours without realizing the long term consequences.
+It’s almost mid-May and if you have been sitting at home with a 1.5 TON air-conditioner working 24/7 for you then you have no idea how hot it is outside.
+I would draw similar analogy to sedentary lifestyles where we sit in the office working for long hours without realizing the long-term consequences.

 Cricket demands an active to very active lifestyle and it is important for your mind to think about the game constantly both on and off the field.
-Unfortunately my day job belongs to an industry classified in the other end of the lifestyle spectrum which is “Sedentary”.
+Unfortunately, my day job belongs to an industry classified at the sedentary end of the lifestyle spectrum.
 Think about the amount of activity you lose sitting before a computer for 8 hours.
-A cricketer would typically start his fitness routine by 6 or 7 am in the morning which could include running, stretching and some time in the gym.
-The evenings could include a 2-hour net session or yet another fitness routine.
-So almost 4 hours of solid time is dedicated for sports activity while a sedentary lifestyle will struggle to accommodate even 1 hour.
-Most people in the end settle for a 30-minute fitness target.
+A cricketer typically starts his fitness routine by 6 or 7 am in the morning with running, stretching and few hours at the gym.
+The evenings could include a 2-hour net session.
+So almost four hours of solid time is consumed each day for sports while a sedentary lifestyle will struggle to accommodate even one hour.
+Most people, in the end, settle for a 30-minute fitness target.

-You have to be super smart in time management to ensure a good balance between a day job and weekend cricket which is good enough to meet match fitness.
-Using your office gym, end your day with a night run , stretching and doing basic weights at home are some of your options to bridge the gap.
+You have to be smart in managing time to ensure a good balance between a day job and cricket during weekends which is good enough to meet match fitness.
+Using your office gym, ending your day with a night run , stretching and doing basic weights at home are some of your options to bridge the gap.
 If you still feel out of confidence a mini summer camp or 10-day cricket camp at one of the local cricket academies should do the trick.